MAtiyaaa/atiya-dev/README.md

-# Developer Tools for QBCore FiveM
+# Developer Tools for QBCore & ESX FiveM

 * Made by Atiya